CopticScriptorium/cts/LOD.md

 __HTTP Response Status__: 303

-__Returned Representation__: Most recent version of the diplomatic HTML edition of the text
+__Returned Representation__: a list of links to available formats and versions of this text.

 ---